ueberdosis/tiptap/docs/guide/collaborative-editing.md

 # Collaborative editing

 ## Introduction
 Real-time collaboration, syncing between different devices and working offline used to be hard.
-We provide everything you need to keep everything in sync, conflict-free with the power of [Y.js](https://github.com/yjs/yjs).
-The following guide explains all things to take into account when you consider to make Tiptap collaborative.
+We provide everything you need to keep everything in sync with the power of [Y.js](https://github.com/yjs/yjs).
+The following guide helps you get started with collaborative editing in Tiptap.
 Don’t worry, a production-grade setup doesn’t require much code.

 ## The video course
-We are working on a video course that teaches you everything you need to know about collaborative text editing with Tiptap.
+We are working on a video course which teaches everything you need to know about collaborative text editing with Tiptap.
 The first video is available for sponsors here:

 https://tiptap.dev/screencasts/collaborative-editing/make-tiptap-collaborative

 ## Configure the editor
 The underyling schema Tiptap uses is an excellent foundation to sync documents.
-With the [`Collaboration`](/api/extensions/collaboration) you can tell Tiptap to track changes to the document with [Y.js](https://github.com/yjs/yjs).
+With the [`Collaboration`](/api/extensions/collaboration) extension you can tell Tiptap to track changes to the document with [Y.js](https://github.com/yjs/yjs).

-Y.js is a conflict-free replicated data types implementation, or in other words: It’s reaaally good in merging changes.
-And to achieve that, changes don’t have to come in order.
+Y.js is a conflict-free replicated data types implementation, or in other words: It’s really good in merging changes.
+And to achieve that, changes don’t even have to come in order.
 It’s totally fine to change a document while being offline and merge it with other changes when the device is online again.

-But somehow, all clients need to interchange document modifications at some point.
+Somehow, all clients need to interchange document modifications at some point.
 The most popular technologies to do that are [WebRTC](https://developer.mozilla.org/en-US/docs/Web/API/WebRTC_API) and [WebSockets](https://developer.mozilla.org/de/docs/Web/API/WebSocket), so let’s have a closer look at those:

 ### WebRTC
 WebRTC uses a server only to connect clients with each other.
 The actual data is then flowing between the clients, without the server knowing anything about it and that’s great to take the first steps with collaborative editing.